benhoff/blog/content/tech_stack.rst

 | Mailing List              | `Mailchimp <https://mailchimp.com/>`_             |
 +---------------------------+---------------------------------------------------+

-I'll try to add here as things change.

 ..
 [1] Used for hosting the discourse instance
 ..
 [2] Transactional email is, according to `Mailchimp's Docs <https://blog.mailchimp.com/what-is-transactional-email/>`_, an email sent to an individual based on some action.
 Discourse uses it for signups, which is why I needed it.